 The same with "Commented by others" filter but in this case, we will only see the cards commented by others last week.

-If we have estimation preset (story points for example) it is also easy to find large tasks to split them for a more efficient work.
-If we check the "Has estimation" box an input field will appear where we can set the range of estimation unit we would like to see.
+If we have an estimation preset (story points for example) it is also easy to find large tasks to split them for more efficient work.
+If we check the "Has estimation" box an input field will appear where we can set the range of estimation units we would like to see.

 In case we have an active Jira integration setup, the JIRA-KEY (Jira issue id) for linked cards will be included in the search.

-These examples are just the top of the iceberg, the various combinations of the filters should give the opportunity to any user finding exactly what they need to see on their story maps.
+These examples are just the tip of the iceberg, the various combinations of the filters should give the opportunity to any user finding exactly what they need to see on their story maps.